rvbarreto/hard_skill_test/README.md

 ```
 ## Further data exploration

-A plot of temperature vs vibration was generated in order to look for insights , but it was verified that this data is probably random with temperature *t* with 0 < *t* < 500, and vibration *v* with -10000 < *v* <10000.
+A plot of temperature vs vibration was generated in order to look for insights, but it was verified that this data is probably random with temperature *t* with 0 < *t* < 500, and vibration *v* with -10000 < *v* <10000.

 ![temperature vs vibration](data.jpg)